json-api/json-api/_format/1.1/index.md

 space-separated instead of dot-separated.

-Unlike extensions, profiles do not need to define a namespace for document members and query parameters because profiles cannot define specification semantics and thus cannot conflict with current or future versions of this specification.
+Unlike extensions, profiles do not need to define a namespace for document members because profiles cannot define specification semantics and thus cannot conflict with current or future versions of this specification.
 However, it is possible for profiles to conflict with other profiles.
 Therefore, it is the responsibility of implementors to ensure that they do not support conflicting profiles.

 In the following example, a profile has specified that all timestamps use the [RFC 3339](https://tools.ietf.org/html/rfc3339) format and that all resource